Shrago4/CIS-1501-Project/README.md

 # Video Demonstration of Twisted Wordle:
 ##add the link here

+# Twisted Wordle.py is the final product for this project

 # Some of The Difficulties We Faced, The Things We Learned, and The Things We Enjoyed.
 # Difficulties we faced: